shikharmittal04/epspy/README.md

 ## Detailed explanation
 #### Initialisation
-`furs.extragalactic()` initialises the class object with default settings.
+`furs()` initialises the class object with default settings.
 There are total 9 available optional arguments as follows:

 1. `nu_o`
     * reference frequency, $\nu_0$ (Hz)